microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ### Defining a Union Type

 The first way to combine types you might see is a _union_ type.
-A union type is type formed from two or more other types, representing values that may be _any one_ of those types.
+A union type is a type formed from two or more other types, representing values that may be _any one_ of those types.
 We refer to each of these types as the union's _members_.

 Let's write a function that can operate on strings or numbers: